donottalk/drafts-documentation/draftspro.md

   </div>
   <div class='content'>
     <h2>Create and Edit Actions</h2>
-    <p>Unlimited flexibility to create, customize and extend actions.
-Pre-configure recipients for messages, integrate with third party apps, or take advantage of advanced scripting.</p>
+    <p>Unlimited flexibility to create, customize and extend <a href="/actions/">actions</a>.
+Pre-configure recipients for messages, integrate with third party apps, or take advantage of <a href="http://reference.getdrafts.com/">advanced scripting</a>.</p>
   </div>
 </div>